Plan Your Marketing Campaigns For 2018 Using Data: Phil Gregory, Peak District SEO.

 - Event-driven goals

-Destination Goals allow you to track specific pages.
-For example, you may have created a thank you page, for visitors to land on once they have completed an contact form.
+Allow you to track specific pages.
+For example, you may have created a thank you page, for visitors to land on once they have completed a contact form.
 You can also set a goal to monitor the number of visitors to the contact page, then compare the data to see how successful your page is at converting.

 Set a goal to track how long users stay engaged with your content.
 If the majority of visitors stay engaged, then you know you have the right approach.
 If the majority of visitors are not staying engaged, then your approach much change.